 In addition, the level of competition in the 2002 gubernatorial elections is associated with changes in unrecorded vote rates.
 On average, unrecorded vote rates increased substantially in states with uncompetitive contests for governor in 2002, but rates changed little in states that had very competitive races for governor.
-For example, in Connecticut, unrecorded votes jumped from 1.0% in 2000 to 2.0% in 2002, when incumbent John Rowland cruised to reelection.
+For example, in Connecticut, unrecorded votes jumped from 1.0% in 2000 to 2.0% in 2002, when incumbent John Rowland cruised to reelection by a comfortable margin.